simp/pupmod-simp-simp_snmpd/README.md

 syslog and logrotate are enabled, it will configure rsyslog rules to send logging to `/var/log/snmpd.log`.

+This is configured via the `simp_snmpd::snmpd_options` setting.
+These are the options sent to the snmpd daemon on start up.
+By default it is logging to facility 6 which will be forwarded to the server if log forwarding is enabled.

+For more information on these options see the man page for snmpcmd, the Logging section.  `Snmpcmd` and its man pages are installed with the `net-snmp-utils` package.

 ### Firewall

 If `simp_options` firewall is enabled, it will parse the `simp_snmpd::agentaddress` list and configure iptables rules to open those ports to the trusted nets.
-If you want only the snmp manager to be able to access the system, set `simp_snmpd::trusted_nets` to include only the manager systems.
+If you want only the SNMP manager to be able to access the system, set `simp_snmpd::trusted_nets` to include only the manager systems addresses.

 ### SNMP System Information

 `simp_snmpd` configures some basic system information: contact, location, system name, and services, in the snmpd configuration directory.
-These settings can be changed via hiera, instantiation, by creating your own configuration file in the user directory.
+These settings can be changed via hiera, instantiation, by creating a configuration file in the user directory, default `/etc/snmp/snmpd.d`.

-NOTE: If the system variables are set in a configuratioin file then net-snmp marks them as not writable and will not allow them to be changed via snmpset or other client utilities.
+NOTE: If the system variables are set in a configuration file then `net-snmp` marks them as not writable and will not allow them to be changed via `snmpset` or other client utilities.
 To be able to set information via a client, set `simp_snmpd::system_info` to false and the defaults will not be set in the configuration file.

 ### SNMP Client

-By default, the snmpd utilities (snmpget, snmpset, etc.) are not included.
+By default, the snmpd utilities (`snmpget`, `snmpset`, etc.) are not included.
 To include them, set `simp_snmp::manage_client` to true.

 ## Reference

 More information is included in the SIMP User Guide under SIMP HOWTO Guides:
-Setup SNMP.
+Configure SNMP.
 It includes information on copying additional MIBS and modules to the system.

 ## Limitations